saravmani/mycloud/Rem/Self/Docker/Docker-File-DockerCompose.md

         build:
           context: .
           dockerfile: BloggerService/Dockerfile
-volumes: # it specifies the storage outside of container.
-In our case if container restarts then mongo db data or other data will get lost.
+volumes: # it specifies the storage outside of the container.
+In our case, if the container restarts then mongo DB data or other data will get lost.
-            #if it needs be persisted the we can use volumes.
-This data will get stored in hosting machine.
-Even if image has removed and recreated this data will be availabe in host machine
+            #if it needs to be persisted we can use volumes.
+This data will get stored in the hosting machine.
+Even if the image has removed and recreated this data will be available in the host machine
     mongo_data:
   ```